cardano-scaling/hydra/CONTRIBUTING.md

 We host our documentation / user manual as a website [here](https://input-output-hk.github.io/hydra).

 Each page has an "Edit this page" button which should take you to the source file containing the markup.
-Should you would want to extend the documentation or find some errors, please file an issue pointing to the mistake or even better, create a pull request with the changes directly!
+Should you want to extend the documentation or find some errors, please file an issue pointing to the mistake or even better, create a pull request with the changes directly!